-First Favored by Chinese RoyalsLong before Shih Tzus grew to be the phenomena companion pup in the States they were highly prized house pets of Chinese royalty.
-Today the brisk, friendly, doting Shih Tzu is the ninth most registered breed according to American Kennel Club registration statistics for 2007.
+First Favored by Chinese RoyalsLong before Shih Tzus grew to be a companion pup in the United States they were highly prized house pets of Chinese royalty.
+Today the brisk, friendly, doting Shih Tzu is the twentieth most registered breed according to American Kennel Club registration statistics for 2017.

 These silky long-haired or shaggy toy dogs (depending on grooming practices) are believed to have been developed by crossing the Lhasa apso and the Imperial Pekingese.